 HIPAA is a federal law

 HIPAA is a federal law governed by The Department of Health and Human Services (HHS).
-Its purpose is to regulate and safeguard protected health information (PHI).
+Its primary goal is not just to protect protected health information (PHI) but also to ensure patient rights concerning their health information.
 Four rules dictate HIPAA compliance, the core one being The Privacy Rule.
 The additional rules work to better implement the requirements expected from the Privacy rule.

 The Privacy Rule